-The process of maple sugaring usually begins in the Adirondacks in March before the Spring Equinox as the snow and ice begins to thaw.
+The process of maple sugaring usually begins in the Adirondacks in March before the Spring Equinox as the snow and ice begin to thaw.
 The Sugar Maple tree, or sugar bush, produces a sap that begins to flow depending on the temperature fluctuations between night and day.

 Maple sap has a high sugar content during the winter because cold periods below 25° F result in the conversion of starch to sucrose (aka sugar) which is required for leaf expansion.
 March is sugaring season because the warm daytime temperatures and freezing nights generate sap flow.
 The highest quality sap flows at the beginning of the season and has the highest sugar content.